 Work hard and play hard.
 One of our main goals at Hollywood Hills Recovery is to make your recovery as fun as possible.
 Even when you are just chilling at the house.
 This is why we transformed one of our rooms into a vibrant game room featuring all your favorite arcade games as well as pool and ping pong.

 The views from the house are great but it wouldn't be right to stay in lovely southern California and not enjoy all the fantastic sights and scenes.
 From sight seeing to beach days all the way to spa bookings.
 Hollywood Hills Recovery has a plethora of plans for you to choose from for your free-time.

 Our residents have all of their nutritional needs met by receiving three gourmet meals a day prepared by our on-site chef seven days a week + 24/7 access to a pantry full of their favorite snacks!

-We work with most insurance providers to cover the costs of your recovery.
+We work with most private insurance providers to cover the costs of your recovery.